"Right Services, Right Time" - Meeting Children's Needs

 - A leaflet explaining what happens next after a referral has been made

 - A leaflet describing the new Information Advice Support Service

 The Safeguarding Board expects each agency to disseminate the new ‘Needs model’ and referral guidance throughout their organisation

-If you require any further information about "Right Services, Right Time’" please do not hesitate to contact the Information Advice Support Service on 0121 303 1888.
+If you require any further information about "Right Services, Right Time’" please do not hesitate to contact the Multi-Agency Safeguarding Hub on 0121 303 1888.

-- For an inter-agency referral form - click here
+- For the Children Social Care inter-agency referral form - click here